St. Sylvester's College: Cingolani Gold Medal

 The Cingolani Gold Medal is awarded each year to the "best all-round boy" at St. Sylvester's College.
-The Cingolani Gold Medal is the highest honor that the school can bestow.
+The Cingolani Gold Medal is the highest honour that the school can bestow.
 It is awarded annually to the best all-round student with the best performance in academics and sports in honorable memory of Abbot Leo Cingolani, the third Sylvestrine monk to arrive in British Ceylon.
 It is awarded using on a secret ballot conducted among the senior boys and the staff whose votes, together with that of the Rector (now Principal).
 This is awarded at the prize-giving under the patronage of the chief guest.

-Past winners of Cingolani Gold Medal:
+Past winners of the Cingolani Gold Medal: